vathsaskm/gesture-recognition-stage-1/readme.md

--->PROJECT DESCRIPTION:real time gesture recognition engine designing for various gesture recognition in different sign langauges,
+-->PROJECT DESCRIPTION:real time gesture recognition engine designed for various gesture recognition in different sign langauges,

--->MOTIVATION:gesture recognition is a mode of communication between blind people and with a machine/human to whivh he interacting and that what bring us the motto of this outcome,
+-->MOTIVATION:gesture recognition is a mode of communication between blind people and with a machine/human to which he interacting and that what bring us the motto of this outcome,

 -->API REFERENCE:Aforge Imaging and Video library,Support Vector Machine(SVM),